LiamGaff/Paw-Patrol-V1/README.md

 # Credits

 ## Code
 * W3 School and StackFlow were greatly used throughout this project.
-* I used a combination of code from youtube to build both the blog and the payment system.
+* I used a combination of code from youtube to build both the blog(Lukas Vyhnalek channel) and the payment system.
 * Some code used came from the CodeInstitue Boutique Ado project.

 ## Acknowledgments
 * I would also like to credit and thank my mentor Brian Macharia for all his help and excellent guidance throughout this project.
 Also Eoin O'Neill who also reviewed my work and was a huge help.

-* I would like to thank my tutors and the slack community for all the help they provided me with.
+* I would like to thank my tutors and the slack community for all the help they provided me.